Dr. Steven Driese

 B.S., Southern Illinois University

 My primary current research investigates, from a geologic perspective, the paleoclimate and paleolandscape records of soils preserved as paleosols in the geologic record, using modern soil analogs where appropriate.
 I am also interested in applications of studies of surficial materials to solving environmental and hydrogeological problems.
-My collaborative research is being conducted with researchers at Baylor University, the University of Kansas, the University of Tennessee-Knoxville, The University of Texas at Austin, Texas A&M University, and Rutgers University.
+My collaborative research is being conducted with researchers at Baylor University, Murray State University, the University of Wisconsin-Madison, the University of Tennessee-Knoxville, Texas A&M University, and Rutgers University.
 I work actively with soil scientists, geochemists, stratigraphers and sedimentologists, physical geographers, and geoarchaeologists in these endeavors.

-(1) measuring climate-dependent properties of modern Vertisols in order to interpret the paleoclimate record of Paleozoic-Mesozoic paleosols in the geologic record
+(1) measuring climate-dependent properties of modern Vertisols in order to interpret the paleoclimate record of Phanerozoic paleosols in the geologic record

-(2) developing pedotransfer functions for modern Vertisols in order to reconstruct colloidal properties of paleosols in the geologic record
+(2) developing proxies and pedotransfer functions for modern soils in order to reconstruct colloidal properties of paleosols in the geologic record

 (3) conducting climate and landscape reconstructions of wetland-floodplain-lake and lake-margin systems in the Miocene and the Pleistocene-Holocene of East Africa

 (4) interpreting the late Pleistocene-Holocene climate record of Pleistocene-Holocene floodplain soils and paleosols, and speleothems in the middle Atlantic and southeastern US using stable isotopes of soil organic matter

 (5) investigating the late Pleistocene-Holocene climate record of Central Alaska, using paleosols

 (6) examining the role that pedogenic processes have in affecting the porosity and hydraulic conductivity of soil and fractured sedimentary and granitic saprolite